GhostLyrics/ipics2014-essay/essay.markdown

 [^dictionary-data_mining]: [Definition of "data mining"](http://dictionary.reference.com/browse/data%20mining?s=t), Dictionary.com, 2014-08-28

-When data mining is mentioned in the context of open source intelligence, there's a good chance someone will be referring to analyzing data sources like IRC logs, Twitter, Open Data sources, archives of mailing-lists, public Facebook and Google+ profiles.
+When data mining is mentioned in the context of open source intelligence, there is a good chance someone will be referring to analyzing data sources like IRC logs, Twitter, Open Data sources, archives of mailing-lists, public Facebook and Google+ profiles.
 This is just the tip of the iceberg.
 That I just did this enumeration without any research acts as a good reminder how easy it is to find open sources.
 There are more sources to OSINT this document aims to shed light on.

 ### Link analysis